tharangahewa/angular-workshop/README.md

 ```

 ### Attribute Directive - ngClass
-* Use ngClass to add a shadow while the course tile in within the focus
+* Use ngClass to add a shadow while the course tile is within the focus.

 [course.component.html](./the-study-mate/src/app/courses/course/course.component.html)
 ```